-Asian exporters accounted for over two-fifths (41.7%) of the overall US$17.585 trillion worth of exported goods shipped during 2017.
-Close behind in second place were European countries trailed by suppliers in North America, South America, Africa, Oceania (led by Australia and New Zealand), then Central America.
+Close behind in second place were European countries trailed by suppliers in North America, Latin America excluding Mexico but including the Caribbean, Africa, then Oceania led by Australia and New Zealand.

-Below are exporting entities at the continent level.
-Continents are presented in descending order starting with the highest dollar value for global shipments during 2017.
+Below are key metric for exporting entities at the continent level.
+Continents are presented in descending order starting with the highest dollar value for global shipments during 2021.
 Also shown is each continent’s percentage value compared to the worldwide total.

 Ranking of Continents by Exported Goods per Capita

-When it comes to the value of exported products proportioned based on each continent’s population count as of July 2018, bigger doesn’t necessarily mean better.
-Case in point: Europe’s population of 747 million people falls far short of Asia’s population of 4.5 billion, yet exports per capita for Europe equaled $8,825 per person compared to $1,647 per person for the much more populous Asia.
+When it comes to the value of exported products proportioned based on each continent’s population count for 2021, bigger doesn’t necessarily mean better.
+Case in point: Europe’s population of 745.2 million people falls far short of Asia’s population of 4.7 billion.
+Nevertheless, exports per capita for Europe equaled $10,875 per person compared to $2,022 per person for the much more populous Asian continent.

 The following list shows the average value of continental exports per person.
 The population for each continent as of July 2018 is shown within parentheses.

 Another root cause for the stark differences in the average value of exports per capita comes down to the predominant types of products that each continent ships.
-For instance, the most valuable exported for Europe is cars which has a much higher per-unit cost compared to coffee for Central America and crude oil for Africa.
+For instance, the most valuable exported for Europe is cars which generates a much higher per-unit cost compared to electronic circuits and mobile phones for Asia, iron ores for Oceania, and crude oil for Africa.

-See also Major Exports by Continent, Top African Export Countries, Top Central American Export Countries, Top Oceanian Export Countries, Top South American Export Countries and Major Imported Products by Continent
+See also Major Exports by Continent, Top African Export Countries, Top Oceanian Export Countries and Top South American Export Countries